Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

-In order to address such inverse problems within the framework of spectral Barron spaces, we require that the mapping $F$ aligns with the properties and characteristics of the following abstract scale assumption. \begin{ass} [Link condition] For a given parameter $a > 0$, there exist constants $0 < m \leq M < \infty$ such that, for any $u_1, u_2 \in \domain(F) \cap \Bspo{-a}$, the following inequalities hold:
+In order to address such inverse problems within the framework of spectral Barron spaces, we require that the mapping $F$ aligns with the properties and characteristics of the following abstract scale assumption.
+The mapping~$F$ is associated with the scale~$\Bsp s$ in the following manner. \begin{ass} [Link condition] For a given parameter $a > 0$, there exist constants~$0 < m\leq M <\infty$ such that, for any $u_1, u_2 \in \domain(F) \cap \Bsp{-a}$, the following inequalities hold:

 \end{ass} This link condition quantifies the degree of smoothing properties exhibited by the mapping $F$.

-Under Assumption~\ref{ass:link}, we can derive a {\it conditional stability estimate} as outlined below.
-We commence with the interpolation inequality~(\ref{eq:interpolation2}) and restrict our attention to elements $u_1 - u_2$ with $u_1, u_2 \in \mathcal{M}(R)$, where $\mathcal{M}(R)$ is defined as:

-for a fixed {\it reference element $\uast \in \Bspo{p}$}.
-This reference element encapsulates our prior knowledge about the unknown solution $\udag$.
-For any $u_1, u_2 \in \mathcal{M}(R)$, the interpolation estimate~(\ref{eq:interpolation2}) leads to the following proposition.
+In particular it guarantees that the mapping~$F\colon \domain(F)\cap \Bsp {-a}\to Y$ is norm-continuous.